-These financial statements were authorized for issue on March 31, 2022 by the directors of the Company.
+These financial statements were authorized for issue on September 29, 2022 by the directors of the Company.

-These condensed consolidated interim financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and interpretations of the International Financial Reporting Interpretations Committee.
+These financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB"), and interpretations of the International Financial Reporting Interpretations Committee.
 These financial statements comply with International Accounting Standard ("IAS") 34 Interim Financial Reporting.